Arashtjamshidi/Arashtjamshidi/README.md

 ###

 ### 🚀 About Me
 I am a **Physics graduate** with a passion for **Quantum Information, Computational Physics, and Theoretical Physics**.
 My research interests lie in **quantum mechanics, entanglement measures, and numerical simulations**.
-I have worked on various projects involving **Python (Qiskit, NumPy, Matplotlib)** and **Mathematica**, leveraging computational methods to explore complex physical systems.
+I have worked on various projects involving **Python** and **Mathematica**, leveraging computational methods to explore complex physical systems.

 🔭 **Current Focus:** Quantum Information & Computational Physics
 📖 **Master's Aspirant:** Quantum Engineering